verrazzano/docs/content/en/docs/reference/API/OAM/LoggingScope.md

   workloadRefs: []
 ```

 Here is a sample ApplicationConfiguration that specifies a LoggingScope.
-To deploy this application, see the instructions [here](https://github.com/verrazzano/examples/blob/master/todo-list/README.md).
+To deploy an example application that demonstrates a LoggingScope, see the [ToDo List Lift-and-Shift](https://github.com/verrazzano/examples/blob/master/todo-list/README.md) application.

 Note that if an ApplicationConfiguration does not specify a LoggingScope, then a default LoggingScope will be generated.
 ```